single-spa/single-spa.js.org/blog/2024-03-15-top-5-microfrontend-hosting-solutions.md

 ## 2. Zephyr Cloud

-From the creators of module federation, [Zephyr Cloud](https://zephyr-cloud.io/) is the premier hosting solution for module-federation-based microfrontends.
+From the creators of Module Federation, [Zephyr Cloud](https://zephyr-cloud.io/) is the premier hosting solution for module-federation-based microfrontends.
 It is currently in closed alpha with little publicly documented about its features.

 ## 3. AWS S3 + Cloudfront

 Amazon Web Services (AWS) offers the low-level cloud services necessary for companies to set up a microfrontends hosting solution.
 The most common microfrontends hosting solution within AWS often involves a [Cloudflare distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-overview.html) that acts as a public [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), with a private [S3 bucket](https://aws.amazon.com/s3/) as the origin containing all static web files (Javascript, CSS, HTML) needed.

-The advantage of using lower level cloud hosting services is a cheaper cost, at the tradeoff of increased setup and maintenance complexity when compared to microfrontend-specific cloud hosting solutions.
+The advantage of using lower-level cloud hosting services is their initial lower costs—however, that comes at the expense of increased setup and maintenance complexity compared to microfrontend-specific cloud hosting solutions.

-Implementation details vary from company to company, but it is common for each microfrontend's files to be stored within a (virtual) folder within the s3 bucket.
-The manifest or import map listing all microfrontends is usually made available within a JSON file.
+Implementation details will vary from company to company.
+It's common for each microfrontend's files to be stored within a (virtual) folder within the s3 bucket and the manifest or import map listing all microfrontends made available in a JSON file.
 Web apps using the microfrontends may have their own S3 bucket or be within the same S3 bucket.

 ## 4. GCP Storage + Cloud CDN